Pitching, Rate, and Style Guide

 Photography and Illustrations

-At Pellicle we consider that the images we commission for a piece are as important as the written element, and at every opportunity we look to commission original illustrations or photography for our features.
-We have a small stable of regular visual contributors we like to work with, but if you think your work would be a good fit for Pellicle please email your portfolio to one of our editorial team.
+At Pellicle, we consider that the images we use for a piece are as important as the written element, and at every opportunity we look to commission original illustrations or photography for our features.
+We have a small stable of regular visual contributors we like to work with, but if you think your work would be a good fit for Pellicle, please email your portfolio to one of our editorial team members.

-Lastly, please bear in mind that a single, well thought out pitch is likely to be more successful than sending us several ideas at the same time.
-The key thing is that we are looking for ideas that are Pellicle and we’ll reiterate that the best way to understand that is to familiarise yourselves with our existing content as well as you can.
+Lastly, please bear in mind that a single, well-thought-out pitch is likely to be more successful than sending us several ideas at the same time.
+Above all, we are looking for ideas that are Pellicle, and we’ll reiterate that the best way to understand that is to familiarise yourself with our published stories as best you can.

 Please send pitches directly to our editor-in-chief, Matthew Curtis, via: matthew@pelliclemag.com.
-We endeavour to reply to every pitch within 2-3 working days, but please note that we don’t work on weekends (and neither should you.)
+If your pitch is about wine, please copy in katie@pelliclemag.com.
+We endeavour to reply to every pitch within 2-3 working days, but please note that we don’t work on weekends (and neither should you).

 Rates

-Pellicle is a small publication that works on a cash-basis.
-Whenever we commission a feature we do so by allocating a fixed-fee, agreed between ourselves and the contributor at the point of commissioning.
-This will be agreed in writing, via email, and by accepting a commission the agreement and the terms listed below are legally binding.
+Pellicle is a small publication that works on a cash basis.
+Whenever we commission a feature, we do so by allocating a fixed fee, agreed between ourselves and the contributor at the point of commissioning.
+This will be agreed in writing, via email.
+The agreement and the terms listed below are legally binding upon the acceptance of a commission.

 • Photography (typically 30-40 stills): £250